adhamsaadi/WebDesign/README.md

 We have used Material UI from https://material-ui.com/ and install some extra features to our react project for example Icones and Labs packages.

-we have used Html and Css for Login and Sign up forms.
+we have used Html and php for Login and Sign up forms.